homieiot/convention/README.md

   </tr>
 </table>

-For example, a device with an ID of `686f6d6965` with an `outdoor-probe` and a `windsensor` node would send:
+For example, a device with an ID of `686f6d6965` that comprises off an `outdoor-probe` and a `windsensor` node would send:

 ```java
 homie/686f6d6965/$homie → "2.1.0"